b-crumb/apparmor.d-asahi-patches/README.md

 5. `pacman -U` it (FOLLOW THEIR INSTRUCTIONS ON GITHUB).
 6. `systemctl enable apparmor`.
 7. Have a side Asahi install ready in case you need to mount & disable Apparmor.
+8. `git clone` this repo, cd into dir, and then either `install-disabled` or `install-production`, probably the former first to have everything running, because latter might freeze your system, since it has `disable` disables.
+Whichever you choose, uninstall with the equivalent -*

 (did I miss anything?)